F-I-D-O/Manuals/manuals/Programming/Database/Database Workflow.md

 - setting the `PGDATA` environment variable

+## Database server extensions
+Some PostgreSQL extensions uses separate libraries.
+These are installed from each version of the PostgreSQL server separately as OS packages.
+We need to install these packages before we can install the extensions to the database using the `CREATE EXTENSION` command.

-## Installing extensions to the cluster
+### Installing extensions to the cluster

-Appart from installing extensions to the database using the `CREATE EXTENSION` command, we need to install them to the cluster first (if not installed already/by default).
+#### Windows
 The installation process differs between different extensions:

 - **PostGIS** and **PgRouting**: Install it using the stack builder application included in the PostgreSQL installation.
 - **PgTAP**: Installation is described in the [PostgreSQL Manual](./PostgreSQL%20Manual.md#testing-with-pgtap).

+#### Linux
+All extensions should be installed using the package manager of the distribution.

+### Upgrading extensions
+Usually, upgrading extensions is a two-step process:

+1. upgrade the extension package
+	- On linux, extensions can be easily upgraded using the package manager.
+2. upgrade the extension to the database: `ALTER EXTENSION <extension name> UPDATE;`

 ## Monitoring activity